-DISCUSSION
+8 DISCUSSION

-The aim of this review was to explore the views of physiotherapists concerning their delivery of a self-management approach.
-This knowledge is important in understanding barriers and enablers to implementing self-management approaches with patients in the context of physiotherapy practice.
-This study has four contributions to make to how best to support patients in the self-management of their conditions.
+9 The aim of this review was to explore the views of physiotherapists concerning their delivery of 10 a self-management approach.
+This knowledge is important in understanding barriers and enablers 11 to implementing self-management approaches with patients in the context of physiotherapy 12 practice.
+This study has four contributions to make to how best to support patients in the self-13 management of their conditions.

-Firstly, this review has highlighted that from a self-management perspective, where patients and physiotherapists are partners (Lorig and Holman, 2003), it is important to raise the question of 'who is the expert?'
-Findings from this study suggest that some physiotherapists view themselves as the experts leading to attitudes and behaviours akin to professional authority and a desire to control.
-In some instances, physiotherapy advice rejected by patients was perceived as a threat to professional identity.
-This is echoed in the broader healthcare context where in traditional models of practice, the clinician is positioned as the expert and as such leads to them being in a position of authority over the patient (Mudge, Kayes, and McPherson, 2015).
-This type of thinking does not align with self-management approaches where clinicians and patients work together in sharing decision making (Elwyn, 2001).

-Some physiotherapists were willing to acknowledge the patient was an 'expert' in the knowledge of their condition but believed that as a physiotherapist they were the expert in therapeutic skills.
-Beliefs about who is the expert and shared expertise appeared to be important 1 2 in promoting collaborative working, trust and a positive patient-therapist relationship.
-This 3 collaborative bond between patient and therapists, also known as therapeutic alliance (Krupnick et al, 1996), has been shown to be facilitated through prioritised goals, autonomy, support and 4 motivation (Babatunde, MacDermid, and MacIntyre, 2017).
+14 Firstly, this review has highlighted that from a self-management perspective, where patients and physiotherapists are partners (Lorig and Holman, 2003), it is important to raise the 15 question of 'who is the expert?'
+Findings from this study suggest that some physiotherapists 16 view themselves as the experts leading to attitudes and behaviours akin to professional authority 17 and a desire to control.
+In some instances, physiotherapy advice rejected by patients was 18 perceived as a threat to professional identity.
+This is echoed in the broader healthcare context 19 20 where in traditional models of practice, the clinician is positioned as the expert and as such leads 21 to them being in a position of authority over the patient (Mudge, Kayes, and McPherson, 2015).
+This type of thinking does not align with self-management approaches where clinicians and 22 patients work together in sharing decision making (Elwyn, 2001).
+23 therapeutic skills.
+Beliefs about who is the expert and shared expertise appeared to be important 1 in promoting collaborative working, trust and a positive patient-therapist relationship.
+This 2 3 collaborative bond between patient and therapists, also known as therapeutic alliance (Krupnick 4 et al, 1996), has been shown to be facilitated through prioritised goals, autonomy, support and motivation (Babatunde, MacDermid, and MacIntyre, 2017).
 This has implications for practice 5 6 and the authors suggest that it would be important for therapists to reflect on where their 7 expertise lies, what expertise the patients bring to therapeutic encounters and who is in control.
-A 8 recently coined term, 'mansplaining', a portmanteau of man and explain, is typically used to 9 describe men speaking to women in a patronising manner (Bridges, 2017).
+A recently coined term, 'mansplaining', a portmanteau of man and explain, is typically used to 8 9 describe men speaking to women in a patronising manner (Bridges, 2017).
 If physiotherapists do not reflect on the shared expertise between patient and therapist, there is a risk of assuming 10 control and of 'physiosplaining' in therapeutic encounters, patronising individuals with 11 12 significant lived experience, thus hindering the facilitation of a positive patient-therapist relationship, which is vital for self-management.
-13 14 Secondly, it is important to consider how self-management is conceptualised by physiotherapists, as this will determine how it is implemented in practice.
-If self-management is 15 16 characterised by whether someone adheres to their exercises or not, then physiotherapists may 17 have missed the point of supporting people in self-management.
-After all, self-management is based on supporting patient empowerment so that they can make their own decisions whilst 18 partnering with physiotherapists, not on a model of compliance (Holman and Lorig, 2000; Sadler, 19 management.
-Self-management is not synonymous with exercise adherence, although an aspect of self-management may include exercise and indeed the keeping of diaries.
-Rather, self-
+13